nusnlp/amanda/README.md

 }
 ```

+You can also find the paper in arxiv: https://arxiv.org/abs/1801.08290

 ### License ###

 AMANDA is licensed under the GNU General Public License Version 3.
 Separate commercial licensing is also available.
 For more information contact: